 If you are concerned about leaving your child home alone and it being perceived as child abuse and neglect, see Definitions of Child Abuse and Neglect.

-Call the National Parent Helpline at 1.855.4.A.PARENT (1.855.427.2736) to speak with a trained National Parent Helpline advocate who can listen to you, offer emotional support, and build on your parenting strengths.
+Call the National Parent Helpline at 1.855.4.A.PARENT (1.855.427.2736) to speak with a trained National Parent Helpline professional who can listen to you, offer emotional support, and build on your parenting strengths.

 Contact the ARCH National Respite Locator Service at 1.800.677.1116 (8:30 a.m. to 5:00 p.m.
 ET, Monday through Friday).